ObolNetwork/obol-docs/docs/faq/contributions.md

 ## Do I need to run my own validator to participate?

-No, you can stake on DVs and track your contributions through partners like Stakely, Chorus One Vault for Stakewise, or Mellow Vault for Lido.
+No, you can stake on DVs and track your contributions through the partners listed on [obol.org/contributions](https://obol.org/contributions).
 More partners are coming soon.

 ## Can I withdraw my staked ETH at any time?